The Principle of Optimality in Dynamic Programming: A Pedagogical Note

-\begin{itemize} \item \textbf{The upper semianalytic case.}\footnote{See \cite{bertsekas1996stochastic} for a detailed study of analytic sets, upper semianalytic functions, and universally measurable sets and functions.} $U(X,Y)$ is the set of universally measurable functions\footnote{For a Borel set $X$ and a measure $q$ on $X$ define $\mathcal{B}_{q}(X)$ to be the sigma-algebra generated by $\mathcal{B}(X)$ and all the subsets of $X$ with outer measure zero with respect to $q$. $q$ has a unique extension to $\mathcal{B}_{q}(X)$ called the completion of $q$.
-A set is universally measurable if it belongs to $\cap _{q} \mathcal{B}_{q}(X)$ where the intersection is over the set of all completions of probability measures on $X$, i.e., a set is universally measurable if it is measurable with respect to every complete probability measure on $X$ that measures all the Borel sets of $X$.
-A function between two Borel sets $X$ and $Y$, $f:X \rightarrow Y$ is universally measurable if the set $f^{-1}(B)$ is universally measurable in $X$ for every Borel measurable set $B$ of $Y$. } from $X$ to $Y$. $r$ is a bounded function.
-We can choose $D$ to be the set of all bounded upper semianalytic functions on $S$. $D$ is closed in $B_{m}(S)$ and it can be shown that $f \in D$ implies $Tf \in D$ and $\Lambda_{f} \neq 0$ (see \cite{bertsekas1996stochastic}).
+We say that $p$ is continuous (concave, increasing, Borel measurable) if $\int_{S} f(s')p(s,a,ds')$ is continuous (concave, increasing, Borel measurable) on $S \times A$ for every bounded and continuous (concave, increasing, Borel measurable) function $f$ on $S$. \begin{itemize} \item \textbf{The upper semianalytic case.} The set $U(X,Y)$ is the set of universally measurable functions from $X$ to $Y$ (see \cite{bertsekas1996stochastic} for a detailed study and definitions of analytic sets, upper semianalytic functions, and universally measurable sets and functions).
+The payoff function $r$ is a bounded upper semianalytic function, and $p$ is Borel measurable.
+We choose $D$ to be the set of all bounded upper semianalytic functions on $S$.
+The set $D$ is closed in $B_{m}(S)$ and it can be shown that $f \in D$ implies $Tf \in D$ and $\Lambda_{f} \neq 0$ (see Propositions 7.47 and 7.5 in \cite{bertsekas1996stochastic}).
+That is, $Tf$ is upper semianalytic and there exists a universally measurable selection.
 Hence, we can apply Theorem \ref{Thm:mainDP}.